 First year students are eligible to apply for summer judicial externships in the spring semester.
-Dean Faught administers the externship program and will send out an email early in the spring semester to inform you about these opportunities.
+An email will be sent early in the spring semester to inform you about these opportunities.

-Aside from the judicial externship program, students may initiate a search for a position with a judge by accessing the Symplicity job postings or by directly contacting judges to inquire about job opportunities.
+Aside from the judicial externship program, students may initiate a search for a position with a judge by accessing the PEARSON job postings or by directly contacting judges to inquire about job opportunities.